• Skip to primary navigation

 Cutting and forming various shapes of thinly rolled dough for bozi milosti.

-Carefully set the prepared shapes aside and process the other half of dough in the same way.
+Carefully set the prepared shapes aside and process the other half of the dough in the same way.

 Bozi milost deep-fried in a pan.